kubernetes/enhancements/keps/sig-node/4438-container-restart-termination/README.md

 logs or events for this purpose.
 -->

+The `kubelet_sidecar_restarts_during_termination_total` counter (per node) is incremented every time a sidecar is restarted during pod termination.
+A non-zero and increasing value indicates the feature is enabled and actively restarting sidecars for terminating pods.

 ###### How can someone using this feature know that it is working for their instance?

 <!--